hashnfv/hashnfv-escalator/docs/02-Background_and_Terminologies.rst

   The duration of an upgrade characterized by the time elapsed between its initiation and its completion.
 E.g. from the moment the execution of an upgrade campaign has started until it has been committed.
-Depending on the upgrade method and its target some parts of the system may be in a more vulnerable state.
+Depending on the upgrade strategy, the state of the configuration and the upgrade target some parts of the system may be in a more vulnerable state with respect to service availbility.

 Outage
   The period of time during which a given service is not provided is referred